charanganesh/pod2spm/README.md

 ## How it works

-**Case 1 — Prebuilt XCFrameworks:** Some pods (like Google-Mobile-Ads-SDK) vendor prebuilt `.xcframework` bundles. pod2spm detects these in the `Pods/` directory after install and copies them directly.
+**Case 1 — Prebuilt XCFrameworks:** Some pods vendor prebuilt `.xcframework` bundles. pod2spm detects these in the `Pods/` directory after install and copies them directly.

 **Case 2 — Source-only pods:** For pods that only ship source code, pod2spm runs `xcodebuild archive` for device and simulator slices, then combines them with `xcodebuild -create-xcframework`.